exercism/javascript/exercises/linked-list/README.md

 If you want to know more about linked lists, check [Wikipedia](https://en.wikipedia.org/wiki/Linked_list).

+Your list must also implement the following interface:
+- `delete` (delete the first occurence of a specified value)

 ## Setup

 Go through the setup instructions for Javascript to install the necessary